 The geographical area served is primarily and specifically Wichita Falls and Wichita County.
 Some services are available without regard to the place of residence.
 Refer to service descriptions for residency requirements.

-The Wichita Falls-Wichita County Public Health District operates under the direction of Interim Director of Health, Amy Fagan.
+The Wichita Falls-Wichita County Public Health District operates under the direction of Director of Health, Amy Fagan.

 Dr. McBroom, MD, serves as the local Health Authority and Director for Clinical Programs.

 The Health District also has an advisory Board of Health composed of 7 voting and 4 non-voting members.

 BOARD OF HEALTH MEMBERS